kennty1/KMS-COMPANY-ANALYSIS/README.md

 + [Findings](#Findings)

 ## Project Overview
-#### This Project analyses the employee Data which contains detailed information on education level, joining year, city, payment tier, age, gender, bench history, experience, and leave status, revealing that most employees hold Bachelor's degrees, are primarily based in Bangalore, and typically fall in the 20s to 30s age range, with a varied mix of experience levels, bench history, and a significant portion indicating prior intent to leave.
+#### This Project analyses the KMS COMPANY  which contains detailed information sales transaction data.
+Each row represents a sales order record, and the dataset contains detailed information about order processing, customer demographics, product categories, pricing, shipping methods, and profitability.
 ---

 ## Data Description